LLM Memory Calculator

 5. Mixed Precision Training - Speed and Memory Benefits

-Use FP16 for computation while keeping FP32 master weights
+Use Automatic Mixed Precision (AMP) for FP16 computation while keeping FP32 master weights per NVIDIA's research

 Activations & Gradients: Stored in FP16 (2 bytes/param)